adurm/SQLProject/README.md

  HAVING YEAR(ShippedDate) = (SELECT YEAR(MAX(ShippedDate)) FROM Orders)
  ORDER BY [Total Value] DESC
 ```

+#### 3.4 Plot the Average Ship Time by month for all data in the Orders Table using a line chart as below.
+(10 Marks)
 ```
  /* 3.4 */
 SELECT MONTH(ShippedDate) AS 'Month',